 Disclosure: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a commission.

 In the software industry, most of the programs handle files in one way or another, such as creating files, renaming them, moving, listing, etc. As a programmer, you should definitely have this fundamental skill.
-As a result, in this tutorial, we will be using os module in Python to make several operations on files and directories regardless of our operating system we're using.
+As a result, in this tutorial, we will be using os module in Python to make several operations on files and directories regardless of the operating system we're using.

-Now, you need to know that os module isn't only for handling files and directories, it has a ton of methods and tools for other operations, such as handling environment variables, command line arguments, system process management, and even Linux extended attributes that are specific for Linux operating system.
+Now, you need to know that os module isn't only for handling files and directories, it has a ton of methods and tools for other operations, such as handling environment variables, command-line arguments, system process management, and even Linux extended attributes that are specific for Linux operating system.

 Alright, let's get started, since os module is a built-in module, we don't have to install anything.

 This may also interest you: How to Get the Size of Directories in Python.

 In order to get the current working directory, you need to use os.getcwd():